wp-plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * Also, add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Login; Step 3 : Proceed to payment
 * Remove standard E-commerce code from thank you along with the ecommerce.js which is included by <code>ga('require', 'ecommerce', 'ecommerce.js');</code>.
 If you are using a third party plugin for e-commerce tracking, you would have to disable the plugin.
 * You need to include ec.js.
 This can be done by adding a single line of code below your default Google Analytics code snippet <code>ga('require', 'ec', 'ec.js');</code>
-* If you are using the Universal Analytics Tag of Google Tag Manager, you need to replace it with a custom HTML tag with the following code.
-Replace UA-XXXX-Y with your property ID
+* Users who are using Universal Analytics Tag in GTM, you will have to replace it with a custom HTML tag.
+Add the following code in your customer HTML tag.
+After adding the code, kindly replace UA-XXXXXXX-Y with your Google Analytics Property ID.
 <pre>
 <!-- Google Analytics tag -->
 <script>